 Next, do as much research as possible into your area of interest.
 Using the Hartwick Catalog and other relevant resources, find and list courses that would fit into your proposed program.
 If relevant, also look into possible internships, independent study programs, and course offerings at other institutions, such as SUNY Oneonta.
 Finally, investigate how your ISP would enhance your long-term career opportunities.
-Students can make use of Hartwick’s Stevens- German Library, The Office of Career Services, and Internet resources to do this research.
+Students can make use of Hartwick’s Stevens- German Library, The Office of Career Development, and Internet resources to do this research.

 Only when your ideas are fairly well formulated should you prepare your formal proposal.